NOAH’s Progress in Affordable Housing Issues

 - Prevent displacement through home repair assistance, property tax relief for longtime residents, homeowner education, and other efforts.

 - Create a structure of accountability for affordable housing needs, such as an adequately staffed Mayor’s Office of Affordable Housing.

-- $10 million for Barnes Trust Fund in city budget; $5 million from land sale (but no recurring funding).
+- $10 million for Barnes Trust Fund in city budget annually (no recurring funding);

-- Mayor and Council committed to develop a housing plan with measurable goals and annual report.
+- Mayor and Council committed to develop a housing plan with measureable goals and annual report.

 - We deeply appreciate the work that Mayor Barry and her office have done.
 She has done more than any mayor EVER has for affordable housing — with $10 million for the Barnes Fund and a new developer incentive of $2 million.
 At the same time, she is presiding over the biggest LOSS of affordable housing in Nashville’s history.